 The College has extensive grounds (10 hectares), which provide both active and passive recreational opportunities in large ovals and an ECA Centre that houses two basketball courts, a facility that is also used by the local community.
-We have up-to-date e-Learning resources, including 3D printers, interactive whiteboards, data projectors and other devices to support effective teaching and learning in the 21st Century.
-In 2018 our College will embed BYOD for all students.
+We have modernised and refurbished sever buildings.
+We have up-to-date e-Learning resources, including 3D printers, interactive whiteboards, scanning pens, data projectors and other devices to support effective teaching and learning in the 21st Century.
+In 2018 our College has embed BYOD for all students.

 An extensive elective program operates in the Middle School with many Year 10 students choosing to study a VCE or VET subject.
 Our curriculum structure is well on the way to embedding The Victorian Curriculum, with subject leaders auditing current structures to be reflective of Victorian Curriculum requirements.
+Staff are working on curriculum development through a shared Teaching and Learning Architecture.
 NAPLAN results have been consistently strong for many years and current NAPLAN growth data reflects very positively on programs delivered at the college.

 We offer an expansive program in the senior school with a large number of VCE units, VET options as well as offering School-Based Apprenticeships as a pathway option.
 We also offer VCAL and tuition through Distance Education and the Victorian Virtual Learning Network to support the broad range of programs offered in the senior school.
 This ensures students have ready access to tertiary studies and to diverse career opportunities.